The science of apple cider vinegar hair rinse5 min read

 • 7.1–14.0 is alkaline (also known as basic)

-Relatively recently, scientists discovered Stratum corneum or “acid mantle” on the outermost layer of human hair and skin (Source).
+Relatively recently, scientists discovered Stratum corneum or “acid mantle” on the outermost layer of human hair and skin.
 It is mildly acidic 4.5-5.3 increasing by a few points in its lower layers.
 Majority of shampoos are alkaline, stripping natural hair oils that maintain delicate pH balance in your hair resulting in dullness, dryness and brittleness.
 Shampoos containing SLS (sodium lauryl sulfate) with alkalinity reaching as high as 11-12 are the biggest offenders.

-The acid mantle is also critical to our hair’s appearance, since it contributes to the shine and tactile feel of the hair.
+The acid mantle is critical to our hair’s appearance, because it contributes to the shine and tactile feel of the hair.
 The outer layer of the hair shaft, also known as the cuticle, is comprised of tightly packed overlapping scales.
 The acid mantle is instrumental in making cuticle scales lie flat, which gives hair a shiny, smooth appearance, and protects from moisture loss.
-Alkaline products disturb and even destroy the acid mantle, leading hair cuticles to “stand up” like bottle brush.
-Such vulnerable hair structure makes the hair fragile due to moisture loss, increasing its brittleness and loss of shine.

 By now you should be convinced that in order to maintain shiny and healthy-looking hair you need to avoid harsh shampoos in order to maintain the balance of your acid mantle.
 This is where apple cider vinegar comes in.
 Mildly acidic, it balances out the alkalinity from harsh shampoos and hard water commonly flowing from taps of urban environments cities – making sure that the cuticles of your hair lie flat and retain moisture well.

-Contrary to a common misconception, apple cider vinegar isn’t “packed” with nutrients.
-It does have some potassium and traces of Iron and Magnesium, thanks to being made from apples naturally rich in those.
-Higher quality cider vinegar also has amino acids and antioxidants.
-However, while not a high nutritional value provider, it delivers the benefits of an acidity regulator.
-Because it is mildly acidic, apple cider vinegar restores the natural pH of the acid mantle.
+However, while not a high nutritional value provider, ACV delivers the benefits as an acidity regulator.
+Because of being mildly acidic, apple cider vinegar restores the natural pH of the acid mantle of your hair.
 Exposure to this acidity calms the outer layer of the hair, flattening the cuticle, which results in hair that shines and slides easily, making it less prone to tangling, snagging and therefore – reducing hair frizz.

-For those who experience other scalp conditions, for example, dandruff, apple cider vinegar can bring relief due to its anti-viral, anti-fungal, and anti-bacterial properties.
+For those who experience other scalp conditions, for example, dandruff – apple cider vinegar can bring relief due to its anti-viral, anti-fungal, and anti-bacterial properties.
 In addition to being antimicrobial, apple cider vinegar is also anti-inflammatory agent, which can counteract the skin inflammation that typically precedes dandruff and a dry, flaky scalp.

 Easy recipe for ACV hair rinse